 While setting up a butterfly mobile over the crib, Wanda accidentally turns them all into real butterflies.
 “Did I do that?”
-Wanda asks, “I didn’t mean to.”
+Wanda asks.
+“I didn’t mean to.”
 She inexplicably causes little bits of magic to happen all around her and she claims she can’t control or stop them.
 When Wanda feels a particularly strong kick, she causes a power outage that impacts the entire town.
 Afterwards, she worries to Vision that the neighbors might find out she is responsible and their secret will be out.
-Wanda’s powers, however, are not her only problem, this episode reveals Wanda’s deep trust issues.
+Wanda’s powers, however, are not her only problem: this episode reveals her deep trust issues.

-Wanda is determined to ensure that she and Vision be seen as an all a normal All-American family, even favoring the name “Tommy” for the baby for those exact reasons.
+Wanda is determined to ensure that she and Vision be seen as an all a normal, all-American family, even favoring the baby name “Tommy” for that exact reason.
 But it’s when Vision responds to her worries that her trust issues erupt.
 Vision begins to reflect on all the strange things that have happened in previous episodes.
 He is much less worried about people discovering their powers than he is about this town, this life, this reality.
 Then BAM!
 Strange jump cut and now Vision only has worries about being a father.
 The jump cut happens so fast we really only notice it by how jarring it is, but what does this have to do with Wanda’s trust?

-At the end of the previous episode, we saw a strange sight of a creepy beekeeper climbing from a manhole cover with Vision reacting with concern about what’s happening and Wanda reacting with a stern “No.” Then she somehow rewinds reality back to their normal happy home.
-It is safe to assume that Wanda is also responsible for Vision’s jump cut also.
-This makes Wanda the “Editor” of this show, cutting out or changing scenes to her liking, with the common denominator in both of these scenes being Vision questioning this reality.
+At the end of the previous episode, we saw a strange sight of a creepy beekeeper climbing from a manhole cover.
+Vision reacted with concern about what’s happening, Wanda reacted with a stern “No.” Then she somehow rewound reality back to their normal happy home.
+It is safe to assume that Wanda is also responsible for Vision’s jump cut.
+This makes Wanda the “editor” of this show, cutting out or changing scenes to her liking, with the common denominator in both of these scenes being Vision questioning this reality.
 Wanda is hiding the truth from Vision, and via the “edits,” the viewers as well.